Lucretia/hs610-info/README.md

 The manufacturer also doesn't want people to reverse engineer their firmware, well, unfortunately, that is beyond their control, people will do it, 1) because they can, 2) because it's a challenge and 3) because at some point the tablet will be unsupported and people will still own one and there may be bugs that need fixing.

-Any help in locating the firmware, or being able to download the firmware with open tools from the device will be gratefully received and merged into this repository.
+Any help in writing the firmware with open tools to the device will be gratefully received and merged into this repository.